flathub-infra/flatpak-builder-lint/README.md

 flatpak run --command=flatpak-builder-lint org.flatpak.Builder --help
 ```

-The flatpak package uses the git commit currently used on the Flathub
+The flatpak package tracks the git commit currently used on the Flathub
 infrastructure.

 ### Local environment